rx-modules/awesome-beet/README.md

 - [beet-ext](https://github.com/Arcensoth/beet-ext) - A variety of personal extensions and utilities for beet projects.
 - [Allay](https://github.com/DoubleF3lix/Allay) - A portable text parser allowing you to write expressive text components in a simplified, human readable format.
 Includes a beet and lectern plugin for use with beet eco.
 - [pigstep](https://github.com/vberlier/pigstep) - A beet plugin for importing Note Block Studio songs into Minecraft.
+- [babelbox](https://github.com/OrangeUtan/babelbox) - Write your language files as .csv to easily generate your translations, usable as a beet plugin.
+- [mc-anitexgen](https://github.com/OrangeUtan/mcanitexgen) - An animated texture generator for minecraft, usable as a beet plugin.

 ## Tools

 - [Beet Semantic](https://github.com/TheNuclearNexus/BeetSemantics/) - A VSCode extension to semantically syntax highlight bolt-based scripting.
 - [vscode-beet](https://github.com/mcbeet/vscode-beet) - Beet's VSCode extension.
+- [cookiecutter-beet](https://github.com/OrangeUtan/cookiecutter-beet) - Easily start a new project with a template!

 ## Projects